 «Previous Next»

-Liquid Applicator Handles Two Products At Once
+Shop-Built Liquid Applicator Handles Two Products At Once

-“Saving one or two trips across all our corn acres by side dressing and applying herbicide in one pass will probably pay for what we’ve got into this machine within two years,” says southern Minnesota farmer Andy Mulvihill, who worked with his brother, Tony, and father, Tim, to come up with the idea.
+“Saving one or two trips across all our corn acres by side dressing and applying herbicide in one pass will probably pay for what we’ve got into this machine within 2 years,” says southern Minnesota farmer Andy Mulvihill, who worked with his brother, Tony, and father, Tim, to come up with the idea.

-The new applicator replaces a self-propelled sprayer that was also used to side dress urea when a dry tank was installed.
-They also hired additional custom spraying for burn down applications.
+The new applicator replaces a self-propelled sprayer that was also used to side-dress urea when a dry tank was installed.
+They also hired additional custom spraying for burn-down applications.

-“Now that we’ve got one machine with a 30-ft. wider boom, we can get our applications done exactly when they’re needed, we don’t have to switch out the RoGator and we don’t have the extra expense of custom spraying,” Andy says.
+“Now that we’ve got one machine with a 30-ft. wider boom, we can get our applications done exactly when they’re needed, we don’t have to switch out the RoGator, and we don’t have the extra expense of custom spraying,” Andy says.

 They built the applicator by combining the framework and parts from two used sprayers, one with a 90-ft. boom and another with a 60-ft.
-Fifteen feet was added onto each end of the 90-ft. boom to create the new 120-footer.
+Fifteen feet were added onto each end of the 90-ft. boom to create the new 120-footer.
 The boom frame has a 5 by 5-in. back beam and a 3 by 5-in. front beam.
 It’s hinged at 65 ft. and supported by swivel caster wheels.

 Andy says he used schematics supplied by Fast, the company that built the original sprayers, to build the new boom.
-He wanted two 60-ft. sections, but existing framework required one at 65 ft. and the other at 55 ft.
+He wanted two 60-ft. sections, but the existing framework required one at 65 ft. and the other at 55 ft.
 Breakaways at each end are 6 ft. long.

 Two sets of supply lines run the full length of the booms.
-The back one is used for herbicide and drop nozzles on the front set apply the liquid N. The monitor allows him to variable rate the N according to field maps loaded in the computer.
-The applicator’s tanks can be filled at the same time with 3-in. supply lines that feed from their semi-trailer mounted tender.
+The back one is used for herbicide, and drop nozzles on the front set apply the liquid N. The monitor allows him to variable rate the N according to field maps loaded in the computer.
+The applicator’s tanks can be filled at the same time with 3-in. supply lines that feed from their semi-trailer-mounted tender.

 “The toughest part of building this was doing the boom layout beforehand, making sure it would fold properly without pinching hoses or bending metal,” Andy says.
 “I had a few glitches along the way, like breakaways that didn’t work quite right, but nothing major that I couldn’t re-work.”

-Andy figures they spent about 400 hrs. building the applicator and about $20,000 for the second used sprayer, tanks, steel and other parts they needed.
+Andy figures they spent about 400 hrs. building the applicator and about $20,000 on the second used sprayer, tanks, steel, and other parts they needed.
 They were able to sell some unused duplicate parts to offset part of the expense.
 “Now we can do two jobs at once with a larger machine, save trips across the field and be done in less time than before,” he says.

 The big applicator is one of several projects the Mulvihills have built or renovated since the boys began working on complicated layouts and complex welding projects while in high school in the early 2000’s.
 “We’re not afraid to tackle big projects because we talk things over and do a lot of planning and layouts before moving ahead,” says Andy.
 The brothers and their dad all have full-time jobs off the farm and together with their mother Susan, who handles the farm accounting and hauls most of the grain, they still efficiently run about 1,400 acres of corn and beans, most of it irrigated.

-“All of us are extremely busy, so when it’s time to plant, spray, irrigate or harvest, we have to be ready to roll,” says Andy.
+“All of us are extremely busy, so when it’s time to plant, spray, irrigate, or harvest, we have to be ready to roll,” says Andy.

 Contact: FARM SHOW Followup, M&S Family Farms, 25789 Northfield Blvd., Hampton, Minn.
 55031 (andy.mulvihill@yahoo.com).